 Receiving a diagnosis of atrial fibrillation, or AFib, can be scary and overwhelming.
 You may have questions and concerns about treatment, appointments, and how to best take care of yourself.
-Fortunately, there are people and resources available to help you navigate these unknowns and to offer advice on living well with atrial fibrillation.
+Fortunately, there are people and resources available to help you navigate these unknowns and to offer advice on living well with AFib.

 It is important to take care of your body with proper diet and exercise.
 Eating well and moving your body will help you regain your energy and strength, keep your heart as healthy as possible, and feel better overall.